KxSystems/nano/README.md

 Script `./mthread.sh` executes 7 major tests:
    1. CPU
-   1. Prepare
+   1. Write
    1. Read
    1. Reread
    1. Meta
    1. Random read
    1. xasc

-In read-only tests (when DB dir parameter is passed to `mthread.sh` as a third parameter) the [Prepare](#Prepare) and [Meta](#Meta) tests are omitted.
+In read-only tests (when DB dir parameter is passed to `mthread.sh` as a third parameter) the [Write](#Write) and [Meta](#Meta) tests are omitted.

 All tests start multiple kdb+ processes (set by the first parameter of `./mthread.sh`) each having its own working space on the disk.

-The cache is flushed before each test except reread.
+The cache is flushed before each test except reread and random reread.

 We detail each test in the next section.

 ### CPU (`cpu.q`)
-   1. starts a few tests on in-memory lists that mainly stresses the CPU.
-The small list (16k long) probably resides in CPU cache.
+   1. starts a few tests on in-memory lists that mainly stresses the CPU and memory.
+The small (16k long) and mid-length (32M long) long lists probably reside in CPU caches.
 Test include
       * creating random permutation
       * sorting
       * calculating deltas